Susette has a Masters degree in Sustainable Development. She leads her local Green Council and writes for The Sustainable Business Review.

 Solution 4: New Cleanup Technologies

 Here are some of the pollution problems people are attempting to deal with by developing new technologies or pressing for action on problems with polluters:

-Engineers and scientists worldwide are looking for and developing new technologies to help clean up existing pollution such as this.
+Engineers and scientists worldwide are looking for and developing new technologies to help clean up existing pollution like this.
 So are students, and they are winning awards for doing so.
-Following are links to projects being carried out to clean up ocean, river, and groundwater pollution.

 Ocean Pollution Cleanup Technologies

 In addition to river outlets being filled with agricultural chemicals that kill fish, all five oceans now contain slowly rotating piles of garbage where their currents meet (gyres)—kind of like ocean landfills.
 The largest, most infamous gyre has been nicknamed the "North Pacific Garbage Patch."
 It spreads out to cover an area the size of Texas, consisting mostly of column after column of tiny pieces of plastic.
 The area, once a central feeding ground for ocean life, now collects trash that fish are filling their stomachs with, so they have no room for regular food and starve.

 Environmentalists are agonizing about the problem, sailors are talking about it, journalists are writing about it, and a few organizations are finally starting to do something about it.
 There are several new ocean cleanup technologies, including the Plastic Fish Tower.